There’s still time to register to attend the Labour Campaign for Free Movement’s conference on 16 July in London!

 One of the most important things we want from the event is for all of us, as LCFM supporters, to have the chance to contribute to the campaign going forward.
 Throughout the day, we’ll be having practical discussions about the issues and campaigning, which will feed into the work of our Steering Committee and the working groups you will be able to join.
 And towards the end of the day, we’ve set aside some time to discuss and vote on two things:

 The current Steering Committee has written an updated version of the Statement of Purpose that our last national meeting agreed in 2019, and you can read it below.
-And we want your input – if you want to add or change something, please write an amendment and email it to firstname.lastname@example.org before 5pm Wednesday 13 July, including your name, phone number and email so we can contact you.
-We have set this deadline to submit amendments in advance so that we can print agendas for accessibility, and so that other supporters can see and think about them.
-New amendments cannot be proposed on the day of the conference.
-At the conference, supporters will discuss and vote on your amendments and the statement.
+The proposed amendments submitted by campaign supporters are at the bottom of this page.
+Please note that the deadline has passed and new amendments can no longer be put forward – this is so that we can print agendas for accessibility, and so that other supporters can see and think about them.
+At the conference, supporters will discuss and vote on the amendments and the statement.

 Changes from the 2019 statement are indicated in red: additions by underlining, deletions by strikeout

 The Labour Campaign for Free Movement is a network of Labour members and supporters, campaigning in Labour and the trade union movement to defend and extend free movement and migrants’ rights.

 We believe that Labour should be a socialist, internationalist party standing for all workers, regardless of birthplace.
 Our party and our trade unions must counter the scapegoating lies that sow division by blaming migration for stagnant wages, insecurity, unemployment, crumbling services and the housing crisis.